-About OPTIMA
+About OPTIMA and the STEPS app

 Many children referred to mental health services struggle with their behaviour, which can be very difficult for parents.
 Timely access to advice and support for families, who face these kinds of challenges, is crucial.
 Yet, this is usually delivered face-to-face and only after a full clinical assessment following a months-long wait.